trendmicro/tm-v1-api-cookbook/v1-events-to-elasticsearch/python/README.md

 The sample code also indexes the data in Elasticsearch.
 You can perform the following actions.

-- Verify that the Trend Micro Vision One indices exist (Management > Elasticsearch > Index Management).
+- Verify that the Trend Vision One indices exist (Management > Elasticsearch > Index Management).
     Note: You can replace the prefix "tmv1_" with another lowercase string.
     - tmv1\_workbench
     - tmv1\_observed\_techniques